Welcome to PayPal!

 We will rectify any processing error that we discover.
 If the error results in:

-- You receive less than the correct amount to which you were entitled, then we will credit your PayPal account for the difference between what you should have received and what you actually received.
+- You receive less than the correct amount to which you were entitled, then we will credit you the difference between what you should have received and what you actually received.

-- You receive more than the correct amount to which you were entitled, then we will debit your PayPal account for the difference between what you actually received and what you should have received.
+- You receive more than the correct amount to which you were entitled, then we will debit the difference between what you actually received and what you should have received from: (i) your Balance Business Account; or (ii) future payments you receive, in case you have a Personal or Premier account.

 We will not be responsible for transactions not completed on time or in the correct amount caused if: